base-org/web/apps/base-docs/docs/tools/data-indexers.md

 ## Shovel

 [Shovel](https://indexsupply.com/shovel) is an [open source](https://github.com/indexsupply/code) tool for synchronizing Ethereum data to your Postgres database.
 Shovel can index block data, transaction data, and decoded event data.
 A single Shovel can index multiple chains simultaneously.
-Shovel is configured via a declarative JSON config file –no custom functions to save indexed data to your database.
+Shovel is configured via a declarative JSON config file – no custom functions to save indexed data to your database.

 Find out more in the [Shovel Docs](https://indexsupply.com/shovel/docs/)